-This series consists of materials relating to the DeGrasse family, including a document, 31 [September]1776, approving provisions used by officers on board the L'Intrepide, signed by Le Comte de Grasse; and John Van Surley DeGrasse's account book, 1852-1855, relating to his work as a doctor in Boston listing the names of his patients, medical services provided, and charges assessed.
-This series also contains materials relating to John DeGrasse's enrollment in the 35th Regiment, North Carolina Colored Infantry during the Civil War including a letter, 9 May 1863, from Lt.
-Col. James C. Beecher to DeGrasse about when he was to report for duty, and a photocopy of his muster roll.
-This series includes a typescript of a letter, 23 December 1866, from Charles Sumner to John DeGrasse, and autobiographical statements written by John DeGrasse and his brother, Isaiah DeGrasse.
-This series also contains newspaper clippings, copies of vital records and photocopies of secondary sources about the DeGrasse family and their spouses.
+This series consists of materials relating to the DeGrasse family, including a document, 31 [September] 1776, approving provisions used by officers on board the L'Intrepide, signed by Le Comte de Grasse; and John Van Surley DeGrasse's account book, 1852-1855, relating to his work as a doctor in Boston and listing the names of his patients, medical services provided, and charges assessed.
+This series also contains materials relating to John DeGrasse's enrollment in the 35th Regiment of the North Carolina Colored Infantry during the Civil War, including a letter, 9 May 1863, from Lt.
+Col. James C. Beecher to DeGrasse about when he was to report for duty, as well as a photocopy of his muster roll.
+This series includes a typescript of a letter, 23 December 1866, from Charles Sumner to John DeGrasse and autobiographical statements written by John DeGrasse and his brother Isaiah DeGrasse.
+This series also contains newspaper clippings, copies of vital records, and photocopies of secondary sources about the DeGrasse family and their spouses.

-This series is primarily comprised of documents relating to Edwin Clarence Howard, and includes his journal kept while attending Liberia College in 1865.
-The journal has two pagination sequences and includes entries about his activities (descriptions of visits to patients, mixing medicine, church attendance) between 09 February and 27 June 1865; some of the journal is written in code, and the journal also contains some transcriptions of poems and notes about medical treatments.
-Additional materials relating to Howard's education found in this series: autographs of faculty and students at Liberia College, lecture admission cards for classes he attended while a student at Harvard University, and a copy of the commencement program in 1869.
-This series also contains newspaper clippings, copies of vital records and photocopies of secondary sources about the Howard family and their spouses.
+This series is primarily comprised of documents relating to Edwin Clarence Howard, including the journal he kept while attending Liberia College in 1865.
+The journal has two pagination sequences and includes entries about his activities (descriptions of visits to patients, mixing medicine, church attendance) between 9 February and 27 June 1865; some of the journal is written in code, and the journal also contains some transcriptions of poems and notes about medical treatments.
+Additional materials relating to Howard's education found in this series include: autographs of faculty and students at Liberia College, lecture admission cards for classes he attended while a student at Harvard University, and a copy of the commencement program in 1869.
+This series also contains newspaper clippings, copies of vital records, and photocopies of secondary sources about the Howard family and their spouses.

-This series is primarily comprised of correspondence to George T. Downing regarding his activities promoting equal rights, and family correspondence between members of the Downing family.
+This series is primarily comprised of correspondence to George T. Downing regarding his activities promoting equal rights, as well as family correspondence between members of the Downing family.
 The correspondence sent to George T. Downing include two typescripts of letters (29 May 1855 and 8 April 1872) from Charles Sumner about equal rights, one letter (23 March 1869) from Charles Lenox Remond lending support to a new newspaper in Washington, and one letter (15 December 1885) from John Boyle O'Reilly thanking Downing for sending a written argument about civil rights.
 Other letters include one (13 Feb.
-1866) from James Lynch (who eventually became the Secretary of State for Mississippi) asking Downing to write for the Christian Recorder and two letters (12 October 1870 and 9 Nov.
-1870) from Ebenezer Bassett, U.S. minister to Haiti, describing his recent trips to the United States.
+1866) from James Lynch (later Secretary of State for Mississippi) asking Downing to write for the Christian Recorder and two letters (12 October 1870 and 9 November 1870) from Ebenezer Bassett, U.S. minister to Haiti, describing his recent trips to the United States.
 This series also contains newspaper clippings and photocopies of published sources about members of the Downing family, including articles about Downing's presence at the side of Charles Sumner when he died in 1874.

-This series consists of materials relating to Reverend Asbury divided into four subseries, Correspondence, Exhibitions, Activities, and Research materials.
-The Correspondence includes letters to and from Asbury regarding his ancestors, and from researchers wishing to publish manuscripts owned by him.
-The Exhibitions folders contain clippings, press releases and photographs documenting how Asbury loaned materials to exhibitions about African Americans at various institutions.
-The Activities subseries includes newspaper clippings and programs documenting Asbury's participation at meetings and commemorations.
-The Research materials include a typescript, "State of Massachusetts Negro Soldiers and Sailors of the American Revolution," prepared by Asbury from the Massachusetts Soldiers and Sailors of the Revolutionary War, and photocopies of images, printed materials, notes about various African Americans.
+This series consists of materials relating to Reverend Asbury divided into four subseries: correspondence, exhibitions, activities, and research materials.
+The correspondence includes letters to and from Asbury regarding his ancestors and from researchers wishing to publish manuscripts owned by him.
+The exhibitions folders contain clippings, press releases, and photographs documenting how Asbury loaned materials to exhibitions about African Americans at various institutions.
+The activities subseries includes newspaper clippings and programs documenting Asbury's participation at meetings and commemorations.
+The research materials include a typescript, "State of Massachusetts Negro Soldiers and Sailors of the American Revolution," prepared by Asbury from the Massachusetts Soldiers and Sailors of the Revolutionary War, and photocopies of images, printed materials, and notes about various African Americans.
 (Please note: Research materials specifically relating to the DeGrasse, Howard, Downing families are located in the previous series in this collection corresponding to those families, Series I, II, and III.)

 Included are newspaper clippings, programs, and other papers.